awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Unsupported wildcard in principal: Wildcards (*, ?) are not supported with the principal key .
+Unsupported wildcard in principal: Wildcards (*, ?) are not supported with the principal key.
 Replace the wildcard with a valid principal value.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Wildcards (*, ?) are not supported with the principal key .
+"findingDetails": "Wildcards (*, ?) are not supported with the principal key.
 Replace the wildcard with a valid principal value."
 ```

 **Resolving the error**